pmbittner/PaxEngine3/README.md

 ## Build Instructions

 ### General
-Additional libraries are needed.
-Those have to be located in a directory called `lib` next to the git repository.

-**Ask Paul to get the necessary files for your operating system.**

 The build folder has to have at least two levels of directories.
 That allows splitting builds for different configurations, compilers, release/debug:

     CMakeLists.txt